labBioinfo/workflow/Database/README.md

 - requests

-Use the following program run sequence for sample database download and store:
+Use the following program run sequence for sample database download and store: (please make sure to have the utilities.py with the import and download datasets.

 1. create_project_folders.sh make it executable and run it (chmod +x)